glorious-codes/glorious-demo/README.md

 const openAppOptions = {
   minHeight: '350px',
   windowTitle: 'bash',
-  promptString: '~/my-project $', // for 'terminal' applications only
-  initialContent: 'Some text', // for 'editor' applications only
+  id: 'someId', // Identifies an application, in case of multiple instances
   inanimate: true, // Turns off application's window animation
+  promptString: '~/my-project $', // For 'terminal' applications only
+  initialContent: 'Some text', // For 'editor' applications only
   onCompleteDelay: 1000 // Delay before executing the next method }